 Students who elect to study business may do so for a variety of reasons.
 They may be interested in business education because they want to learn about investments, further develop keyboarding and computer skills, or understand how economic principles apply to life.
-They may study business, keyboarding, word processing, or computer applications, because they intend to go to work immediately after graduating from high school or to a community college.
+They may study business, accounting, word processing, or computer applications, because they intend to go to work immediately after graduating from high school.
 Some study business to learn the basics of entrepreneurship so they can start their own business.

 Still others may have decided that pursuing a college degree in business is their goal so they study business, including courses such as accounting, business and personal law or retailing and marketing at the high school level, in order to prepare for higher education.
 Whatever the goals of students might be in the field of business, they can identify with the performance expectations and workplace readiness skills acquired in business education courses.